RAG Application

 Note

 Arch is (mostly) stateless so that it can scale in an embarrassingly parrallel fashion.
-So, while Arch offers intent-drift detetction, you still have to maintain converational state with intent drift as meta-data.
-The following code snippets show how easily you can build and enrich conversational history with Langchain (in python), so that you can use the most relevant prompts for your retrieval and for prompting upstream LLMs.
+So, while Arch offers intent-drift detetction, you still have to maintain converational state with intent drift as metadata.
+The following code snippets show how easily you can build and enrich conversational history with Langchain (in Python), so that you can use the most relevant prompts for your retrieval and for prompting upstream LLMs.

 Step 1: Define ConversationBufferMemory